djaechung/djaechung/README.md

 ### :man_technologist: About Me :

 I'm a recent data science graduate looking to contribute to meaningful work in healthcare or biomedical machine learning.
-Currently doing research for Harvard Medical School, **I'm open to employment and/or research opportunities in human health**.
+Currently conducting research for Harvard Medical School, **I'm open to employment and/or research opportunities in human health**.

 I recently graduated from MIT with a masters in Business Analytics and previously from UC Berkeley with a bachelor's in Data Science.
 Machine learning and artificial intelligence are right up my alley, as are the tools and languages I've included above.